-AWeber may not have quite the high profile of MailChimp, but it’s a popular email service provider (ESP) choice for small businesses looking for an accessible program that can quickly get their marketing campaigns up and running.
+AWeber (see our review) may not have quite the high profile of MailChimp (see our review), but it’s a popular email service provider (ESP) choice for small businesses looking for an accessible program that can quickly get their marketing campaigns up and running.
 If, however, you find yourself running up against AWeber’s limitations, you might be curious about what alternatives to AWeber are available.

 Before jumping off into the unknown, it might be a good idea to consider what you stand to lose by leaving AWeber.
 Here’s a brief rundown of what we liked about the program: